What Singapore Can Teach All Cities About Using Urban Green Infrastructure To Mitigate Megadroughts

 Healthy non-compacted soil, even in cities with poor soils, can be improved through the use of low-cost practices including composting, amendments and mulching.
 Of course trees – where they are appropriate – and native perennial plants tremendously boost soil's water retention and carbon sequestration, while adding shade, wildlife habitat and more pleasant overall environs.

-São Pauloanother megacity on the precipice of global climate-change water crisis, is facing a growing water supply shortage where taps are running dry and some of its 23 million citizens might be soon forced to abandon the city.
+São Paulo, another megacity on the precipice of global climate-change water crisis, is facing a growing water supply shortage where taps are running dry and some of its 23 million citizens might be soon forced to abandon the city.
 I moderated a panel last week in the Silicon Valley with Marcelo Ignatios, Superintendent of São Paulo's sustainable infrastructure programs, who outlined the programs the city has developed to incentivize green infrastructure with tax credits, air development rights and other innovative programs.

 The city has produced a sophisticated map of its native soils and types of water retention qualities (see slide 13) in order to limit runoff and restore aquifers and creeks feeding its nearly-depleted reservoirs.

-biological inventory of São Paulo state concluded that 48 percent of its surface was covered by impermeable surfaces or completely devoid of vegetation.
+A biological inventory of São Paulo state concluded that 48 percent of its surface was covered by impermeable surfaces or completely devoid of vegetation.

 At the time of the survey, forests still covered 21 percent of the state, but they are rapidly vanishing to development.